What Is Sea Buckthorn?

 Sea Buckthorn oil topical products can be helpful in a variety of skin disorders.
 The benefits to the skin that sea buckthorn oil provides rival the well-known benefits of any other botanical oil on the planet.

 Analgesic effect.
-When used in topical application, sea buckthorn oil can provide pain-relieving effects to wounds, skin abrasions and injuries, as well as soothe the discomfort of sprains and arthritic joints.
+When used in topical application, sea buckthorn oil can provide relieving effects to soothe the discomfort of sprains and aging joints.

 Anti-aging.
 Sea buckthorn oil applied to the skin may help reduce the signs of aging, such as age spots, wrinkles, blemishes and scars.
-The generous range of antioxidants and tocopherols in the oil reduces oxidative stress in the skin, helps boost collagen production and stimulates healing.
+The generous range of antioxidants and tocopherols in the oil reduces oxidative stress in the skin, helps boost collagen production and stimulates the body's natural healing process.

-Soothes sunburn and blocks UV radiation.
-Sea buckthorn oil’s moisturizing element and healing components can help to quickly soothe a sunburn and work to rapidly eliminate the irritation.
-It has shown some ability to block UV radiation.
+Soothes sunburn Sea buckthorn oil’s moisturizing element and nourishing components can help to quickly soothe a sunburn and work to rapidly eliminate the irritation.

 Rejuvenate your hands.
 The skin covering our hands is the thinnest skin found on the body.
 There is a very limited amount of fat beneath the skin on our hands.
 Applying sea buckthorn oil as a moisturizer to your hands can relieve the dry look to hands, help lighten dark spots and smooth the wrinkles that can come with age.